thewonlab/H-MAGMA/README.md

    - use=rsid,P: use rsid and P columns in GWAS summary statistics for SNP IDs and P-values, respectively.
    - ncol=N: use N column in GWAS summary statistics for the sample size
    - --gene-annot FB.genes.annot: gene-SNP pairs based on the fetal brain Hi-C (provided in this repository in Input_Files folder as FB_wointron.genes.annot).
-   - --gene-annot AB.genes.annot: gene-SNP pairs based on the adult brain Hi-C (provided in this repository in Input_Files folder as AB_wointron.genes.annot.).
+   - --gene-annot AB.genes.annot: gene-SNP pairs based on the adult brain Hi-C (provided in this repository in Input_Files folder as AB_wointron.genes.annot).
-   - --gene-annot Neuron.genes.annot: gene-SNP pairs based on the neuronal Hi-C (provided in this repository in Input_Files folder as Neuro_wointron.genes.annot.).
+   - --gene-annot Neuron.genes.annot: gene-SNP pairs based on the neuronal Hi-C (provided in this repository in Input_Files folder as Neuro_wointron.genes.annot).
-  - --gene-annot Astro.genes.annot: gene-SNP pairs based on the astrocytic brain Hi-C (provided in this repository in Input_Files folder as Astro_wointron.genes.annot.).
+    - --gene-annot Astro.genes.annot: gene-SNP pairs based on the astrocytic brain Hi-C (provided in this repository in Input_Files folder as Astro_wointron.genes.annot).
+   - --gene-annot MAGMA.genes.annot: gene-SNP pairs based on conventional MAGMA (provided in this repository in Input_Files folder as MAGMAdefault.genes.annot.gz)
    - --out disorder1_FB: output file name

 ## GWAS summary statistics